frafiei3/RTNet/README.md

 ## Run the code
 The instructions to run the simulations are given at the begining of each notebook.
 In summary, all you need to do is to provide the path for pretrained models and output path to save the resulting simulations.
 Once that is done, you are all set.
 Press Run button.

+For two levels of noise and two threshold levels, simulation results for each model will be ready in less than 5 minutes for the whole MNIST dataset.
+Expected example output is provided [here](https://github.com/frafiei3/RTNet/blob/main/RTNet_simulation_example.csv).

 ## Pretrained models
 To download the pretrained models, you can go to our [OSF page](https://osf.io/akwty/).